Skip to main content

 Current Setup

-Our current setup can host small-scale research projects with up to 5 participants, inviting Tec’s researchers and faculty members to perform learning analytics research on the different features and factors present different learning scenarios.
+Our current setup can host activities with up to 25 participants, inviting IFE LL key stakeholders to conduct studies on the features and factors present in different learning and collaboration scenarios.

 Our current setup includes: